macbeth/comfyui-truenas/README.md

 ## Changelog

+08 09 2025 - Installed a version of pytorch suitable to support 10xx nvidia family

 03 09 2025 - Updated ComfyUI - v0.3.57

 31 07 2025 - Updated all the images on Docker Hub platform